satishjaiswal1039/Importer/README.md

-## Software For SAAS Design Pattern
+## Software For SaaS Products Import Design Pattern

+We update our inventory of SaaS products from several sources.
+Each source provides its content to us in a different format.

 ## --------------------------------------Information-------------------------------
 The solution of the coding part is in folder "SaaS_Products_Import"